 The image quality of photographs from my 'new' camera is really super.
 I'm delighted.
 Not only that, but I saved thousands of pounds compared to buying the latest version – which makes me even more delighted.
 When comparing the specification of the new Mk IV version with my Mk II camera, I don't find there is a significant downside to using the older model as there hasn't been an tremendous amount of progress made in the new model – except in the price hike!

 When I bought my original (Mk I version) Canon EOS 5D it was something of a revolution at the time – a full-frame digital sensor in a compact body at a relatively affordable price.
 The Mk II caused a sensation because it could also be used to take video footage in full HD – in what was really a 'still' camera.
 This really was a revolution and Canon were as surprised as anyone at the sensation it caused in the world of photography.
-Since those days, progress has been very slow and Canon has not made anything like the progress they should have done – especially with newcomer, Panasonic (with the GH5), surpassing Canon in everything in terms of the video specification of their cameras.
+Since those days, progress has been very slow and Canon has not made anything like the progress they should have done – especially with newcomer, Panasonic (with the GH5 and, now, the GH6), surpassing Canon in every way in terms of the video specification of their cameras.

 There was no way I could have bought a second-hand camera with anything like the original Canon EOS 5D specification in 2006, so I had to buy new.
 Now, there are a tremendous number of really good second-hand digital cameras available from reputable dealers – with a guarantee.
 I don't think I'll ever need to fork out thousands of pounds for a new camera ever again – I'll buy second-hand models in future – unless I really can't buy what I need without buying new – which seems unlikely.